 The build of the Nitro Kit means that ideally it will most likely not hold up to much travel on the road.
 It will sit nicely in a bedroom or study and has the advantage of being easy to fold away.
 If space is a premium and you are looking for a cheap beginner kit, then check out the Alesis DM Lite drum set too.
 This kit is tailor made for transportation and actually retails at less than the Nitro Kit.
 Also Roland offer the TD-4KP which is an electronic kit with portability as a priority.
 The TD-4KP even folds up into 2 carry cases, making it ideal for those drummers who rely on public transportation to get around.

-It’s also worth mentioning that if you like the features of the Nitro Kit but prefer mesh heads then you are in luck.
-Alesis have created the Nitro Mesh Kit to suit this demand.
-This is practically the same kit but with four mesh pads instead of rubber ones.
+It’s also worth mentioning that if you like the features of the Alesis Nitro Kit but prefer mesh drum heads then you are in luck.
+They also have the Alesis Nitro Mesh Kit to suit this demand.
+This is practically the same kit but with four mesh heads instead of rubber ones.
 The nice thing too about this kit is it comes in at a relatively cheap price when compared to equivalent models by other brands.
-Happy drumming!

 You may also like

 Finding the right sticks is the key to improving technique and speed on the instrument.
 There is a wide variety of drumsticks available on the market today and they range in size, weight, material, and design.Read more